w3c-ccg/vc-test-suite-implementations/README.md

 ### Testing locally

-If you need to add implementations for endpoints running locally you may add a config file in the root dir of your test project:
+If you need to test implementations for endpoints running locally you may add a config file in the root dir of the test suite:

 ```
 .vcApiTestImplementationsConfig.cjs